betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 This recursive requirement only stops at standard tools like major compilers and other ubiquitous tools and libraries that are guaranteed to be sustained and supported over the long term.
 (This requirement is also another motivation for minimizing external dependencies.)

-Software that satisfies key technical properties listed above would tend to meet the Strong Definition of sustainable software defined above.
+Software that satisfies the key technical properties listed above would tend to meet the **Strong Definition** of sustainable software.
-In addition, smaller (or extremely well-structured) software packages that possess these technical properties could be considered **Self-Sustaining Software** since such software does not need a dedicated team to sustain it for your (limited) continued usage.
+In addition, especially smaller or extremely well-structured software packages that strongly possess these technical properties could be considered **Self-Sustaining Software**, since such software should not need a dedicated team to sustain it for your project's (limited) continued usage.
-(If needed, you could sustain such a package yourself for your usage at a reasonable cost.)
+(If needed, you could sustain such an upstream package yourself for your project's usage at a reasonable cost.)

 ### Some Key Practices for Creating and Maintaining Sustainable Software

-While this article has focused on the technical properties of the software itself, there are key practices that can aid in the creation and maintenance of sustainable software that possess these technical properties.<sup>[7],[8]</sup>
+While this article has focused on the technical properties of the software itself, there are several key practices<sup>[7],[8]</sup> that can aid in the creation and maintenance of sustainable software that possess these technical properties, including some of the following.

 **Development and Collaboration Workflows Practices:**
 * For shared development, use a distributed version control tool (e.g. Git) to manage the source and use appropriate development and integration workflows according to well-established idioms appropriate for your project.
-* To encourage peer contributions, use an open-source software development platform that facilitates these workflows (e.g., GitHub, GitLab, BitBucket)
+* To encourage peer contributions, use an open-source software development platform that facilitates collaborative workflows (e.g., GitHub, GitLab, BitBucket).

-**Requirements Collection and Maintenance:**
+**Requirements Tracking Practices:**
-* Every non-trivial change to the software should be driven by a clear requirement or other clearly defensible argument.
+* Every non-trivial change to the software should be driven by a clear requirement or other clearly defensible rational.
-* Create well-structured and well-documented version control (i.e. Git) commits and commit messages for every change to the software, describing why the change was made and point to any requirements-related documentation (e.g., issue trackers).
+* Create well-structured and well-documented version control (i.e., Git) commits for every change to the software, describing why the change was made and point to any requirements-related documentation (e.g., issue trackers).

-**Clean Understandable Code Practices:**
+**Clean Understandable Coding Practices:**
-* Favor languages that are more widely known and/or well-supported over languages that are more confusing and/or less well-known.
+* Favor languages that are more widely known and/or well-supported.
 * Use domain-driven design for the key interfaces and implementation details.<sup>[5]</sup>
 * Strive for self-documenting code (i.e., reduce the need for extra documentation that typically does not get maintained).
 * Reduce or eliminate code duplication.
-* Reduce software complexity (e.g., deeply nested control structures, deep inheritance hierarchies).
-* Use automatic code formatting tools (e.g., `clang-format`).
 * Continuously refactor the code while adding new features and fixing bugs to maintain or improve the code, tests, and documentation.
+* Reduce software complexity (e.g., deeply nested control structures, deep inheritance hierarchies, etc.).
+* Use automatic code formatting tools (e.g., Clang-Format).
+* Use static analysis tools to enforce coding standards (e.g., Clang-Tidy).
-* Have all changes to the code, tests, or documentation reviewed by at least on other developer.
+* Have all changes to the code, tests, or documentation reviewed by at least on other knowledgeable developer (focusing on issues that cannot be found and enforced by automated tools like Clang-Format and Clang-Tidy).

 **Testing Practices:**
 * Favor verification and acceptance tests over no-change regression tests.<sup>[4]</sup>
-* Use acceptance-test driven development (ATDD) and unit-test driven development (TDD) (because these tend to lead to better tests with better code coverage and better feature coverage than tests that get written after the code is written).
+* Use acceptance-test driven development (ATDD) and unit-test driven development (TDD) (because these tend to lead to better tests with higher code coverage and feature coverage than tests that get created after the code is written).
-* Invest in making tests run as fast as possible (expensive tests are a significant form of technical debt to a software project).
+* Invest in making tests run as fast as possible (expensive tests are a significant form of technical debt).
-* Use static analyzers (e.g., Clang-Tidy) and runtime memory checkers (e.g., Clang address/memory/leak sanitizers)<sup>[3]</sup>
+* Use static analyzers (e.g., Clang-Tidy) and runtime memory checkers (e.g., Clang address/memory/leak sanitizers)<sup>[3]</sup> to look for software defects.

-**Building and Running Tests Practices:**
+**DevOps Practices:**
-* Use build and test systems that are better known and/or supported that can create portable builds and run tests on all target platforms (e.g., CMake and CTest)
+* Use build and test systems that are better known and/or supported that can create portable builds (e.g., CMake) and run tests on all target platforms (e.g., CTest).
 * Make it easy to see summaries of test results and the ability to drill down into more details about what ran and what passed or failed and why (e.g., CTest and CDash).
-* Set up automated builds that run tests before integrating changes to the main development branch (e.g., use continuous integration builders that are integrated into GitHub or GitLab).
+* Set up automated builds that run tests before integrating changes to the main development branch (e.g., use continuous integration frameworks that are integrated into GitHub or GitLab).

 ### Summary

-The technical properties of a software package and its upstream dependencies can have a major impact on reducing the cost of maintaining and extending a given software package.
+Some key technical properties of a software package (and its upstream dependencies) can have major impact on reducing the cost of maintaining and extending a given software package, and therefore improving its sustainability.
-In some cases, the software can be sufficiently clean, well-tested, well-structured, and documented, and with minimal enough upstream dependencies that it can be reasonably sustained by any motivated developer, even if the originating development team and/or origination disappear.
+In some cases, the software can be sufficiently clean, well-tested, well-structured, and well-documented, and with minimal-enough upstream dependencies, that it can be reasonably sustained by any motivated developer; even if the originating development team and/or organization disappear.
 This is the extreme form of sustainable software that approaches the ideal of ***Self-Sustaining Software*** and should be the goal for many essential software packages in a software ecosystem.
-In identifying these desirable technical properties, projects can adopt and adapt development processes that produce and maintain these desirable technical properties.
+In identifying these desirable technical properties, projects can adopt and adapt development processes that help to produce and maintain these desirable technical properties.

 <!--- ToDos:

-* Mention pulls (user demand, unique features, not easy to duplicate, little-to-no competition, high surface areas interaction with the code,...) and pushes for software sustainability?  => May not have room for this.
+* Mention pulls for (e.g., user demand, unique features, not easy to duplicate, little-to-no competition, high surface area interaction with the code, etc.) and drags on (the absences of these technical practices) for software sustainability?  => May not have room for this.
 Article is already too long!

-* Do detailed editing with Grammarly.com ...

 --->